mholt/binding/README.md

 Error Handling
 ---------------

-`binding.Bind()` and the other deserializers return errors.
+`binding.Bind()` and each deserializer returns errors.
 You don't have to use them, but the `binding.Errors` type comes with a kind of built-in "handler" to write the errors to the response as JSON for you.
 For example, you might do this in your HTTP handler:

 ```go
 if binding.Bind(req, contactForm).Handle(resp) {